murtagh97/segmentator_unet/README.md

 | Dice Coef. | 0.9824 | 0.9807 | 0.9747 |
 | IoU | 0.9650 | 0.9614 | 0.9505 |

-Information about the model architecture, training settings and hyperparameters can be found in the deployed app.
+Further information about the model architecture, training settings and hyperparameters can be found in the deployed app.

 ### Model Scripts